venkys-io/Code-Blogs/Trees/Easy/wordseach.md

 2. **randomDirection Method**: Randomly selects a direction from the array of possible directions.
 3. **displayWordsearch Method**: Displays the generated word search grid.
 4. **main Method**: Initializes the list of words and grid size, generates the word search puzzle, displays it, and prints the list of words to find.

+**Test Case 1: Null List of Words**

+- Input:

+Enter the words to include in the puzzle (separated by spaces):
+Enter the size of the puzzle grid: 5

+Explanation: In this case, an empty list of words is provided.
+The output should be an empty grid with random letters.

+**Test Case 2: True Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): JAVA CODE SEARCH Enter the size of the puzzle grid: 10

+Explanation: The input includes words "JAVA," "CODE," and "SEARCH."
+The program should generate a word search grid containing these words in random directions.

+**Test Case 3: False Word Search**

+- Input:

+Enter the words to include in the puzzle (separated by spaces): HELLO WORLD Enter the size of the puzzle grid: 3

+Explanation: The grid size is too small to accommodate the words "HELLO" and "WORLD" in any direction.
+The output should be a grid with random letters.

 ```cpp
 //copyrights to venkys.io